decodewithdeepak/node-js/node-js-notes.md

 MongoDB is a popular NoSQL database that stores data in flexible, JSON-like documents.
 It's well-suited for Node.js applications due to its JavaScript-like syntax and scalability.

+MongoDB uses the lightweight and flexible BSON (Binary JSON), an extension JSON, to maximize efficiency.

 #### Why MongoDB with Node.js?

 - **JSON-like Documents**: Natural fit with JavaScript objects
 - **Flexible Schema**: Easy to modify data structure
 - **Scalability**: Handles large amounts of data efficiently
 - **Rich Query Language**: Powerful querying capabilities

+#### Installation and Setup of MongoDB
+- **Windows/Mac/Linux**: Download from [mongodb.com](https://www.mongodb.com/try/download/community).

+> For step-by-step installation, refer to this blog: [How to Install MongoDB on Windows](https://deepakmodi.hashnode.dev/how-to-install-mongodb-with-mongosh-on-windows-manually)

 #### MongoDB Concepts